The Hall of Arms marked the crescendo of the National Museum’s Swiss history exhibits.

 A tour of the National Museum around 1900

-After the National Museum opened 120 years ago it quickly began drawing large numbers of visitors.
+After the National Museum opened over 120 years ago it quickly began drawing large numbers of visitors.
 The lengthy construction and numerous political issues surrounding the institution’s inception had no doubt aroused the public’s curiosity.
 Free admission and the central location near Zurich’s main railway station did the rest, but enthusiasm centred on the spectacularly fitted-out exhibition halls.

 After leaving the impressive concourse behind, visitors began a chronologically arranged tour of Swiss history.
 Beginning with the collection of prehistoric artefacts, the three floors of exhibition rooms—often given over to a particular set of objects—moved from one period to the next combining architectural features and furniture.
 The undisputed highlight and clinching attraction of the more than 50 rooms of exhibits was the giant Hall of Arms.
 Time-wise the presentation of Swiss history focused on the Middle Ages and early Modern Era, since the fractious emergence of the modern federal state in the 18th and 19th centuries was still regarded as too politically charged.